-Participants submitted 62 questions and comments during the virtual public information meeting.
-When submitting a question or comment, participants were able to choose the category that best fit the overarching topic of their submission and to select their level of favorability for the proposed project.
+There were 62 questions and comments submitted during the virtual public information meeting by participants.
+When submitting a question or comment, participants were able to choose the category that best fit overarching topic of their submission and to select their level of favorability for the proposed project.

 The level of favorability of participants who submitted questions or comments during the Live Public Meeting can be seen in Figure 1.
-Out of the 66 participants who indicated their level of favorability for the project, 21 were 'In Favor' or 'Leaning in Favor.'
-Thirty-eight participants were 'Neutral,' and seven were 'Less in Favor' or 'Not in Favor' of the Project.
+Out of the sixty-six participants who indicated their level of favorability for the project, twenty-one were 'In Favor' or 'Leaning in Favor' while thirty-eight participants were 'Neutral' and seven were 'Less in Favor' or 'Not in Favor' of the project.